alejoalvarez/java/Java Core/ArrayList.md

 ## ArrayList

+- List implemented with an array
+- Efficient positional access
+- Expensive insertion and removal (less in last position which is instant)
+- When the size of the array is exceeded, a new larger one is created and the elements of the old one are copied into it.

 The difference between a built-in array and an ```ArrayList``` in Java, is that the size of an array cannot be modified (if you want to add or remove elements to/from an array, you have to create a new one).
 While elements can be added and removed from an ArrayList whenever you want.

 Important